- Delphix Managed Backups, where the Delphix Engine schedules and initiates the backups from the source database, and captures them

 Delphix Managed Backups are conceptually a lot simpler to explain, but they can be considered less desirable because they might be viewed as intrusive.
 SQL Server Managed Backups are explained in two sections:

-- the initial load of the dSource from the source database
+- the initial load of the dSource from the the source database

 - subsequently keeping the dSource synchronized with the source database.

-Below is a brief explanation of how these three different modes of operation work.
+Below is a brief explanation of how these two different modes of operation work, illustrated with the relevant screen shots of the Data Management page of the Add dSource wizard.

 Delphix Managed Backup Mode

-When the Enabled checkbox for Delphix Managed Backups is selected, the Delphix Engine will initiate a COPY_ONLY full backup of the source database for the initial load of the dSource.
+When the checkbox for Delphix Managed Backups is selected, the Delphix Engine will initiate a COPY_ONLY full backup of the source database for the initial load of the dSource.
 Thereafter, the Delphix Engine will initiate COPY_ONLY full backups of the source database using the schedule specified by the selected SnapSync Policy.
-If SnapSync Policy is set to None, the Delphix Engine will not automatically initiate COPY_ONLY backups, but you can initiate them manually using the snapshot (camera) icon.
+If you select the None policy, the Delphix Engine will not automatically initiate COPY_ONLY backups, but you can initiate them manually using the snapshot (camera) icon.

 COPY_ONLY backup files are written to the Delphix storage that has been mounted on the staging server.
 Delphix does not require space on the source or staging servers to hold the backup files.